UCSC-Treehouse/lib-prep-visualization/README.md

 ## Download data

-The download script retrieves expression and metadata files from specified URLs and organizes them into a structured directory layout.
+The `scripts/download_data.py` script retrieves expression and metadata files from specified URLs and organizes them into a structured directory layout.
 These files are typically large, so the script is designed to handle interrupted downloads gracefully.
 Files will be prepared for downstream processing.